 The Huojin are Pandaren following the Huojin philosophy, which believes that it is honorable to do everything you can in your power to protect home and family, no matter the cost, and that it is dishonorable to sit and contemplate when you can be taking decisive action.
 Unlike the Tushui, who believe there is a moral certainty to the world and a set right and wrong, the Huojin believe morals are flexible, and right and wrong change depending on the circumstances.
 As such, a Huojin master remains flexible in his or her thinking, constantly evaluating the greater good.

-- Big Fun: If you're a member of the Horde, they are; to the Alliance, Fat Bastard applies better.
+- Big Fun: If you're a member of the Horde, they are.

 - Hot-Blooded: The Huojin philosophy lends itself to this temperament.
 While students of Tushui approach problems with careful contemplation, those who follow Huojin favor swift and decisive action.